Keynote Speaker on Ethics

 Ethics is a set of principles of right conduct.
 It refers to the principles, values, and moral standards that guide human behavior and decision-making.
 It is concerned with what is right or wrong, good or bad, and just or unjust in human conduct; based on a set of values, of a group of people.

-In summary, ethics provides a framework for evaluating human behavior and decision-making, and it is a fundamental aspect of living in a just and civilized society.
+This field provides a framework for evaluating human behavior and decision-making, and it is a fundamental aspect of living in a just and civilized society.
+The layperson will often refer to ethics as “Doing the right thing.”
+If this is your take on it — that’s a good start.

 Clarity of a Who You Are